80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a loud and harsh laughing sound

-Example sentenceThe witch cackled when the wizard got trapped in her trap.
+Example in a sentenceThe witch cackled when the wizard got trapped in her trap.

 13. Chatter